BitcoinDesign/Guide/guide/designing-products/principles.md

 </div>

-bitcoin is an open-source protocol, operating in a decentralized manner.
+Bitcoin is an open-source protocol, operating in a decentralized manner.
 This has led to a number of standards being developed to ensure compatibility between products.
 It should be easy to switch and move your bitcoin wallet to a different application, should you wish.
 Ensuring that your product supports as many of these standards as possible is best practice and builds trust.
 More on [wallet interoperability]({{ '/guide/designing-products/wallet-interoperability/' | relative_url }}).

 **Do**
 - Support import and export of wallet data